Comparisons13 min read

 Business ~$7.99/user/month Varies Centralized admin, dedicated servers

-The Proton Unlimited bundle is genuinely good value if you're already paying for an encrypted email service.
-I switched to it and cut out two separate subscriptions — it's one of those rare cases where a bundle actually saves you money instead of padding someone else's margins.
+The Proton Unlimited bundle is solid value if you're already paying for encrypted email.
+I switched to it and cut out two separate subscriptions — one of those rare cases where bundling actually saves money instead of padding margins.

 📘 The Complete Budget System $4.99